perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 ---
-title: Optmizing ML models using threads, CPickle and reducing the tail at scale network
+title: Optmizing ML models using threads and reducing the tail at scale network
 date: 2024-10-10 18:57:20
 tags:
 ---

-# Optmizing ML models using threads, CPickle and reducing the tail at scale network
+# Optmizing ML models using threads and reducing the tail at scale network

-Most of the systems should have a predictable response time, this to attend the user expectations, flows SLA and to make everything smooth.
+Most of the systems should have a predictable response time, this to attend the user expectations, follow a SLA and to make everything smooth.
 But sometimes, we have some problems to achive it.
 This article will show how serverless can introduce a problem in your ML pipeline and how I solved it.

 ## What is tail at Scale network?